Curless History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The earliest origins of the Curless surname date from the ancient Anglo-Saxon culture of Britain.
 Their name reveals that an early member was a person who was believed to be free from care or unconcerned.
-The nickname is derived from the Old English word carleas, which referred to the personal characteristics of the bearer.
+The nickname is derived from the Old English word carleas, which referred to a "cheerful, merry" person.

 Early Origins of the Curless family

 The surname Curless was first found in Gloucestershire, but some of the family were found in Lancashire at Welsh Whittle in early times.
 "In that of Edward III., Sir William Careles held the manor, so called, of Walshwittell. "

 Later some of the family were found in Worcestershire, where "Careless is at present an Evesham name, and Carless is still a Worcester name. " There was only one entry for the family in Yorkshire at the time of the Yorkshire Poll Tax Rolls of 1379: Willelmus Careles.

 This web page shows only a small excerpt of our Curless research.
 Another 104 words (7 lines of text) covering the years 1200, 1260, 1379, 1570, 1700, 1722, 1769, 1610, 1689, 1619, 1665, 1670 and 1651 are included under the topic Early Curless History in all our PDF Extended History products and printed products wherever possible.

 Curless Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Curless are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Curless include: Carlesse, Carelesse, Careless, Carless, Karelees, Kareles, Careles, Corless, Curless, Korelees and many more.

 Early Notables of the Curless family (pre 1700)